Implementation of New Features Policy

 - We schedule features based on a variety of factors.

-- Our Atlassian Bug Fixing Policy is distinct from this process.
+- Our Atlassian Server Bug Fix Policy is distinct from this process.

 - Atlassian provides consistent updates on the top 20 issues.

 How to track what features are being implemented

 When a new feature or improvement is scheduled, the 'fix-for' version will be indicated in the Jira issue.
 This happens for the upcoming release only.
-We maintain roadmaps for more distant releases internally, but because these roadmaps are often pre-empted by changing customer demands, we do not publish them.
+We maintain roadmaps for more distant releases internally, but as these roadmaps can be pre-empted by changing customer demands we don't publish them.

 How Atlassian chooses what to implement

 In every major server release we aim to implement highly requested features, but it isn't the only determining factor.
 Other factors include:

 - Customer contact: We get the chance to meet customers and hear their successes and challenges at Atlassian Summit, Atlassian Unite, developer conferences, and road shows.

 - Customer interviews: All product managers at Atlassian do customer interviews.
 Our interviews are not simply to capture a list of features, but to understand our customers' goals and plans.

 - Community forums: There are large volumes of posts on the Atlassian Community, of votes and comments on jira.atlassian.com, and of conversations on community forums like groups on LinkedIn.

 - Customer Support: Our support team provides clear insights into the issues that are challenging for customers, and which are generating the most calls to support